ray-project/ray/doc/source/cluster/metrics.md

 # Collecting metrics
-Metrics (both system and application metrics) are useful for monitoring and troubleshooting your applications and the Ray system.
-For example, you may want to access your cluster's metrics after it is terminated.
+Metrics (both system and application metrics) are useful for monitoring and troubleshooting Ray applications and system.
+For example, you may want to access a node's metrics if it dies unexpectedly.

 Similar to Kubenetes, Ray records and emits time-series metrics in [Prometheus format](https://prometheus.io/docs/instrumenting/exposition_formats/).
 Ray does not provide a native storage solution for metrics.
 Users need to manage the lifecycle of the metrics by themselves.
-This page provides tips on how to collect metrics from Ray clusters.
+This page provides instructions on how to collect metrics from Ray clusters.

 ## System and applcication metrics
 **System metrics**: Ray exports a number of system metrics.
-View [system metrics](../ray-observability/reference/system-metrics.rst) for more details of the metrics emitted.
+View {ref}`system metrics <system-metrics>` for more details of the emitted metrics .

 **Application metrics**: Application-specific metrics are useful to monitor your application states.
-Follow [adding applicatin metrics](../ray-observability/user-guides/add-app-metrics.rst) to record you metrics.
+View {ref}`adding application metrics]<application-level-metrics>` for how to record your metrics.

 (prometheus-setup)=
-## Set up your Prometheus server
+## Setting up your Prometheus server
 Ray doesn't start Prometheus servers for users.
-Users need decide where to host it, then configure it so that it can scrape the metrics from clusters.
+Users need to decide where to host it and configure it so that it can scrape the metrics from clusters.

 ::::{tab-set}